Need Help Updating Your Ranch?

 - Replace the Front Door: This is an absolute no brainer.
 Replacing old doors returns 100% of investment on resale and can add incredible value to the focal point of the home.
 If your door is not in need of replacement, painting it may be an option to bring it to life.

 - Painting the Brick: This is not always a good idea and sometimes the brick is gorgeous and in perfect condition.
-However, sometimes the brick is dated and needs an update.
+However, updating brick that isn’t in good shape is a smart move.
 Painted brick can provide the perfect canvas for showcasing lighting, trim colors and the new front door.
 This can be game changing for curb appeal.

 - Column Square Off: If your ranch has columns on the front that are dated and round, consider making them square with heavy moulding on bottom and top.
 This feels more modern with straight, clean lines.

 We are all about honoring the past while still giving the exterior an updated face lift.
 We’d love to partner with you on a ranch update!
 Let brick&batten show you how to take your ranch to the next level with some simple cosmetic changes.
-Contact us today!
+Get started today!